ISECure WS Channel API API Reference

 POST /account/{Email}/{Mode}/{Phone}

-Confirm phone number for Email Mode user, with Code received via SMS.
+Confirm the phone number for the Email and Mode user with the Code received by SMS.

 Account parameters